Alexander von Kluck: In popular culture

 It was later reported styled in censored form, that is, in less offensive but wholly inaccurate language from a historical point of view.
 It is unclear if "crown prince" referred to Rupprecht, Crown Prince of Bavaria or Wilhelm, German Crown Prince, both army commanders for the duration of the war, though Wilhelm generally fought opposite the French.

-Von Kluck is mentioned in Episode 2, “The Little Pink Book / Field Trip,” of Season 1 of the American animated comedy television series, Hey Arnold!
+Kluck is mentioned in Episode 2, “The Little Pink Book / Field Trip,” of Season 1 of the American animated comedy television series, Hey Arnold!
 Arnold's grandmother, upon seeing her distraught grandson, says, “I haven’t seen you this down since von Kluck swept through Belgium back in August ‘14.”

+The 2016 video game Battlefield 1 has a weapon skin named after Kluck.